jford1906/prof.clontz.org/classes/2017/01/ma126/index.md

 as a supplemental resource, but it is not required and no homework from this text will be assigned.

-Teams will have access to computer stations in the TeamUSA Classroom, but will need to print materials or bring an internet-enabled device for use in class on Fridays in ILB.
+Classwork will be shown on a projector, but students may wish to print the classwork from the website to bring to class, or bring a phone/tablet/laptop to pull up materials during class.

 ## Team Formation

-Teams of 5-6 students will be formed using based upon a survey.
+Teams of 5-6 students will be formed using based upon an online survey.
 These Teams will collaborate throughout the semester, working together to master the course material.
+Failure by a student to complete this survey will result in a deduction in that student's Participation Grade.

 ## Participation